-With a few clicks, if you are a Dibuka member, access thousands of free documentary resources: books, audio-books, newspapers, magazines, music, comics etc. Discover the online wealth of contemporary French and Francophone digital offerings wherever you are, whenever you want.
+With a few clicks, if you are a Dibuka member, kid or adult, access thousands of free documentary resources: books, audio-books, newspapers, magazines, music, comics etc. Discover the online wealth of contemporary French and Francophone digital offerings wherever you are, whenever you want.
 Register for Culturethèque on: www.culturetheque.com

 The idea behind a Learner’s Library is to provide a user-friendly resource system which indicates the level of difficulty ranging from levels A1 to C1, providing a wide range of topics concerning French culture as well as linguistic tuition materials.